Niaz-Ul-Haque/pocket-pilot/docs/next-tasks.md

 - No investment tracking (users can use transactions)
 - Personal/free project for now
 - Keep freemium structure in mind for future monetization
-- If any SQL supabe needs to be udpated/amended/added/deleted, etc, please give em the sql commans under supabase/migrations so I can go and run them in SQL Editor in supabase web console.
+- If any SQL supabase needs to be udpated/amended/added/deleted, etc, please give em the sql commans under supabase/migrations so I can go and run them in SQL Editor in supabase web console.